 ABSTRACT: A reliable and cost-effective interconnect technology is required for the development of hybrid pixel detectors.
 The interconnect technology needs to be adapted for the pitch and die sizes of the respective applications.
-For small-scale applications and during the ASIC and sensor development phase, interconnect technologies must also be suitable for the assembly of single-dies typically available from Multi-Project-Wafer submissions.
-Within the CERN EP R&D program and the AIDAinnova collaboration, innovative and scalable hybridization concepts are under development for pixel-detector applications in future colliders.
 This contribution presents recent results of a newly developed in-house single-die interconnection process based on Anisotropic Conductive Adhesives (ACA).
 The ACA interconnect technology replaces solder bumps with conductive micro-particles embedded in an epoxy layer applied as either film or paste.
 The electro-mechanical connection between the sensor and ASIC is achieved via thermocompression of the ACA using a flip-chip device bonder.
 The ACA technology can also be used for ASIC-PCB/FPC integration, replacing wire bonding or large-pitch solder bumping techniques.
 A specific pixel-pad topology is required to enable the connection via micro-particles and create cavities into which excess epoxy can flow.
-This pixel-pad topology is achieved with an in-house Electroless Nickel Immersion Gold process that is also under development within the project.
-The ENIG and ACA processes are qualified with a variety of different ASICs, sensors, and dedicated interconnect test structures, with pad diameters ranging from 12 $\mu$ m to 140 $\mu$ m and pitches between 20 $\mu$ m and 1.3 mm.
-The produced assemblies are characterized electrically, with radioactive-source exposures, and in tests with high-momentum particle beams.
-This contribution introduces the developed interconnect and plating processes and showcases different hybrid assemblies produced and tested with the above-mentioned methods.
-A focus is placed on recent optimization of the plating and interconnect processes, resulting in an improved plating uniformity and interconnect yield.
+This pixel-pad topology is achieved with an in-house Electroless Nickel Immersion Gold (ENIG) process.
+The ENIG and ACA processes are qualified with a variety of different ASICs, sensors, and dedicated interconnect test structures, with pad diameters ranging from 12 μm to 140 μm and pitches between 20 μm and 1.3 mm.
+The produced assemblies